Thursday, October 27, 2011

 We have had things from outside decks packed up for two days; cushions, furniture, and some plants all stuffed inside.
 The cats are grumpy.
 I have been keeping them in more than usual, and when I do let them out it's windy and wet as the unsettled weather is pushed our way.
 The beach dogs are hiding in their house in the carport.
 Not at all happy about the thunder and lightning last night.

 Our upper and lower sliding windows have been braced with pieces of aluminum or wood to keep the wind from pushing them open.
 We have extra supplies, candles for the lanterns, batteries for the flashlights, lots of purified water, and soda water for the single malt whiskey (priorities you know).
 Lawrie fueled up the car on Tuesday.
-We hit the ATM one more time for cash - as that is something that frequently is not available when bad weather hits.
+We hit the ATM one more time for cash as that is something that frequently is not available when bad weather hits.
 Everyone heads to the banks to take money out, and the ATM's have been known to run out of cash.

 Lawrie's hurricane prep

 In the past the electricity was shut off the day before a hurricane was due to arrive as a preventive measure.
 Fortunately CFE (electrical company) has not done that yet, however the power line coming from the centre of town to our house is only at 110 volts, making it impossible for things like our water pressure pump, microwave, and cappuccino maker to operate.
 (We are surviving, barely, in these primitive conditions.)
-The power line coming out of the Colonias to Richard and Linda's house, one lot south of us is still at 220 volts.
-Fortunately they don't mind us using their showers to clean up.
+The power line coming out of the Colonias to Richard and Linda's house, one lot south of us, is still at 220 volts.
+Fortunately, they don't mind us using their showers to clean up.

-Navy rescue boats stashed in lagoon area
+Navy rescue boats stashed in the lagoon area

 As for the rest of the island, doors and windows everywhere are boarded.
 The hotels have removed every chair, sun lounger, umbrella, and table from their beaches or patios.
 Schools, government offices, and most businesses are closed.
-A few restaurants remain open for the people who either don't want to cook, or tourists who can't cook.
+A few restaurants remain open for the people who either don't want to cook or tourists who can't cook.
 Big boats such as the car ferries, tour boats, the Pirate dinner cruise boats, or UltraMar water taxis are stuffed into the inner harbour.
 Pangas, the small fishing boats, have been pulled up a long way onto land and secured to palm trees.
 A number of boats in the boat-repair yard are lashed down with multiple lines, anchoring them securely to the ground.

 PeMex gas station boarded up